FulongLi/fulongli.github.io/_pages/donate.md

 - Keep resources open and free
 - Explore new research ideas and prototypes
 - Provide tutorials and insights to engineers and students
-- Bridge the gap between academia and industry

 ---